10mfox/Gethomepage-Custom.CSS/README.md

 I've put together this list of basic CSS classes and ids for gethomepage.
-This list should help you target specific elements for custom styling.
+This list should help you target specific elements for custom styling and get started on your custom.css for [gethomepage](https://gethomepage.dev/).

 ### This includes sections for:
 1. [Background](#Background)